Elmont Memorial High School

 Elmont Memorial High School (EMHS) is a public secondary school founded in 1956 for students in grades 7–12 in the hamlet of Elmont, New York, in Nassau County on Long Island.
 The school is one of five secondary schools in the Sewanhaka Central High School District.
 As of the 2023-24 school year, the school enrolled 1473 students.

 Awards and recognition

 In 1991, Elmont Memorial High School was named a National Blue Ribbon School by the United States Department of Education, the highest award an American school can receive.

 In 2005, Elmont High School had 23 black students score a 3 or higher on the World History Advanced Placement exam, the most in the country.
 Elmont Memorial from 1995–2006 had a 97% graduation rate, and in 2004 achieved a 100% graduation rate, a first in the Sewanhaka Central District.

 Faculty and staff

-The school's current principal is Marya Baker.
+The school's current principal is Antonio Santana.

 In August 2022, Principal Dougherty went on a sabbatical leave for unknown reasons and returned on October 11, 2022.
 Principal Dougherty resigned as Principal at the end of the 2022-2023 school year.